-The building's primary purpose was to accommodate park attendants who registrations, and dispensed information (e.g., road and weather conditions).
-The National Parks Branch saw their value in both functional and symbolic terms, and designed them as visual landmarks that heralded mortorists' arrival at the park's boundaries.
-Because many of the building were situated at considerable distance from town sites, basic living accommodation for the attendants was often provided either in the registration building or a separate cabin.
+The building's primary purpose was to accommodate park attendants who managed registrations, and dispensed information (e.g., road and weather conditions).
+The National Parks Branch saw their value in both functional and symbolic terms and designed them as visual landmarks that heralded mortorists' arrival at the park's boundaries.
+Because many of the buildings were situated at a considerable distance from town sites, basic living accommodation for the attendants was often provided either in the registration building or a separate cabin.

 This federal aid was earmarked for relief work in Canada's National Parks.
 In 1930, the Unemployment Relief Act was passed.
 It supplied funds for the establishment of work camps in national parks such as Banff, Jasper, Waterton Lakes, Prince Albert and Riding Mountain Parks.
 Riding Mountain sustained the largest relief camp operation employing over 1,200 men on various projects between 1934-35.

 Depression relief aid also took the form of direct funding supplied through the 1934 Public Works Construction Act.
-A large portion of these funds was in turn allocated for construction for specific types of buildings in the parks, namely administration and community buildings, garages, warden cabins and staff head quarters.
+A large portion of these funds was, in turn, allocated for construction for specific types of buildings in the parks, namely the administration and community buildings, garages, warden cabins and staff headquarters.
 Many of the local craftsmen hired to design and construct these buildings were Swedish immigrants who had settled in the vicinity of the park.
 With the aid of relief workers through the Depression relief program, park administrators were able to exploit the craftsmen's expertise in log and stone construction.
-In RMNP 86 buildings of various descriptions, including those at the east gate entrance, were built between 1930 and 1936 through this program.
+In RMNP, 86 buildings of various descriptions, including those at the east gate entrance, were built between 1930 and 1936 through this program.

 Rustic Design Tradition